In India, candidates are bound to come across certain examinations to get admission in India’s reputed institutes.

 The exam is conducted for examining the ability of an aspirant in various undergraduate programs in Architecture/Engineering/Technology and providing admissions to post-graduate level programs in the same fields.

 Council of Scientific and Industrial Research conducts the National Eligibility Test (CSIR NET) for determining the eligibility of a science aspirant for Lectureship and for the award of Junior Research Fellowship.

 Candidates, who had completed their graduation and post-graduation from science stream are eligible to appear in this exam.

-This entrance exam is conducted for the subjects like Physical Sciences, Chemical Sciences, Mathematical Sciences, Earth Sciences, Life Sciences and their related subjects.
+This exam is conducted for subjects like Physical Sciences, Chemical Sciences, Mathematical Sciences, Earth Sciences, Life Sciences and their related subjects.